Why Assessments are Absolutely Vital When Schools Reopen

 Teachers and parents are extraordinarily apprehensive about where students stand academically.
 Early studies show that the impact of lost learning time, compounded with summer learning loss, could be substantial.
-For example, even in Washington DC, one of the few places nationwide to significantly improve scores on the National Assessment of Educational Progress (NAEP), students will be weeks or even months behind and unprepared for their next grade level, according to a study by EmpowerK12.
+For example, even in Washington DC, one of the few places nationwide to scores on the National Assessment of Educational Progress (NAEP), students will be weeks or even months behind and unprepared for their next grade level, according to a study by EmpowerK12.

 The study shows that math proficiency rates could decline by 10 percent and English language arts by 16 percent in 2021.
 Other nationwide studies estimate the gaps to be even larger.

 These aren’t simply statistics; these are actual children whose lives could be impacted for years.
 This fall, as many as 15,600 DC students will be less proficient in reading and an estimated 9,800 students will be less proficient in math than they would have been without school closures.

 In addition, we know this impact on learning will disproportionately affect low-income students and students of color who simply don’t have internet access at home, whose parents are more likely to have lost a job, and, from the data we are seeing, are more likely to lose loved ones to the virus.

 “Economically disadvantaged students and students with disabilities are likely to experience more learning loss,” the study said.
 “The impact of disconnection from vital services such as special education supports, behavior health resources and more are likely to be significant and enduring.”